 How the school tracks and monitors pupil progress:

-All children at St Wilfrid’s are assessed and monitored using a rigorous approach, comprising end of half term assessments and step-tracking grids.
+All children at St Wilfrid’s are assessed and monitored using a rigorous approach, comprising of end of half term assessments.
+Termly progress meeting take place with class teachers to ensure that support is put in place to ensure all children are making progress.

 How the school measures the progress of children with SEND in school: